 - How do I learn best?

-Things you could do
+Other things you could do

-- Do the icould buzz quiz which is a fun way to in under five minutes, discover:
+- Do the icould buzz quiz which is a fun way to, in under five minutes, discover:

 - your strengths and what makes you tick